 Place the plants one or two feet apart to allow for a spread and to provide good air circulation.

 After planting, water thoroughly and keep the plants well watered until they become established and begin growing new leaves.

 At this point, reduce watering to keep the soil lightly and uniformly moist.

-These native flowers are easy to grow in almost any well-draining soil.
+Columbine plant care is easy with these native flowers as they grow in almost any well-draining soil.

 They do well in full sun, but bear in mind their natural habitat is in woodland clearings.
 Therefore, they are most at home in areas of dappled shade.